Quality instead of quantity!

 The most important facts summarized for you:

-Typically Italian: when life gives you lemons, Italians don't make lemonade, they make limoncello.
-The aromatic, wonderfully fruity lemon liqueur has a long tradition on the west coast of Italy and is preferably drunk iced after a meal.
+La bella vita: When life gives you lemons, in Italy they don't make lemonade, they make limoncello.
+The aromatic, wonderfully fruity lemon liqueur has a long tradition on the south coast of Italy and is preferably drunk iced after a meal.

-But as an aperitif or a fragrant ingredient in cocktails, limoncello is as much a part of balmy summer evenings as the spectacular sunset over the sea.
+As an aperitif or a fragrant ingredient in cocktails, limoncello is as much a part of balmy summer evenings as the spectacular sunset on the horizon.
 With 30 to 35 percent alcohol by volume, it is also a stimulating pick-me-up.
 So it's no wonder that a limoncello always brings a little vacation feeling to the glass.

 The Italian lemon liqueur always brings a little vacation feeling to the glass